Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

      plugin, so configure: `config.auth_methods`.

-     That parameter should contain only the grants that you want to use; otherwise, you unnecessarily widen the attack surface.
+     That parameter should contain only the grants that you want to use; otherwise, you inadvertently widen the attack surface.

   3. In many cases, you also need to specify `config.client_id`, and if your identity provider requires authentication, such as on a token endpoint, you will need to specify the client